Null-AH/EventsWebsite/README.md

 ## Key Features

-*   **Tiered Event Creation:** Supports both a "Free" tier with basic features and a "Pro" tier with advanced capabilities like custom invitation templates.
-*   **Asynchronous Invitation Generation:** Utilizes **Hangfire** to process image and QR code generation in the background, ensuring the API remains fast and responsive.
-*   **Role-Based Access Control (RBAC):** A robust collaborator system with distinct roles (Owner, Editor, Check-In Staff) and complex permission rules to manage event access securely.
-*   **Secure User Management:** Integrates with **Firebase Authentication** for handling user sign-up and login, with a sync process to keep the application's database up-to-date.
+*   **Secure User Authentication & Sync:**  Integrates with **Firebase Authentication** for handling user sign-up and login, with a sync process to keep the application's database up-to-date.

-*   **Full Attendee Management:** Complete CRUD (Create, Read, Update, Delete) functionality for managing event attendees, including file-based uploads (.xlsx, .csv).
+*   **Event & Attendee Management:** Full CRUD (Create, Read, Update, Delete) functionality for events and attendees.
+Supports bulk attendee create, edit and delete, with robust server-side validation.

-*   **External Service Integration:** Designed to work with the **Wasender API** for sending WhatsApp invitations and receiving delivery status updates via webhooks.
+*   **Role-Based Access Control (RBAC):** Features a robust, role-based permission system with distinct roles (**Owner**, **Editor**, **Check-In Staff**).
+Implements complex business logic for creator privileges and rules to ensure event ownership is never lost, demonstrating a deep understanding of authorization patterns.

+*   **Asynchronous & Customizable Invitation Generation:** Leverages **Hangfire** for non-blocking background processing to generate personalized invitation images with embedded QR codes.
+The system is designed for customization, supporting different background images and a variety of **custom fonts** to match event branding.

+*   **Automated WhatsApp Invitations & Status Tracking:** Integrates with the **Wasender API** to send generated invitations directly to attendees via WhatsApp.
+Includes a dedicated **webhook endpoint** to receive real-time delivery status updates (`Sent`, `Delivered`, `Read`), providing valuable feedback to the event organizer.

 ## Tech Stack